FedericoCos/FedericoCos.github.io/_pages/projects.md

     <p><em>A Python application that visualizes the Backtracking algorithm in real-time using Pygame.</em></p>

     <p><strong>The Concept:</strong><br>
-    Built using the **Pygame** engine, this tool allows users to manually input Sudoku puzzles via an interactive grid.
+    Built using the <strong>Pygame</strong> engine, this tool allows users to manually input Sudoku puzzles via an interactive grid.
 The core feature is the <strong>Algorithm Visualization</strong>: upon triggering the solver, the application renders the recursive <strong>Backtracking</strong> process step-by-step.
 It demonstrates how the algorithm explores the state space, places tentative numbers, and "backtracks" when constraints are violated.</p>

     <ul>
       <li><strong>Stack:</strong> Python 3, Pygame.</li>